Skip to main content Scroll Top

 Join us in Yakima for the 2026 Pacific Northwest Regional Practicum!

-This three-day in-person gathering brings together Teaching Artists from across California, Idaho, Montana, Nevada, Oregon, Washington, and more for an energizing mix of learning, reflection, and connection.
+This two-day in-person gathering brings together Teaching Artists from across California, Idaho, Montana, Nevada, Oregon, Washington, and more for an energizing mix of learning, reflection, and connection.
 Hosted by Yakima Music en Acción, the Practicum is your chance to:

 • Level up your practice with interactive workshops led by expert clinicians.